elunna/nerfhack-changelog/README.md

 * Imported two bigroom variants from xnh.
 * An additional big room was added to the latter half of the main dungeon (Splice)

+### Grass
+* Ported using code from xNetHack, SpliceHack, and HackEM.
+* Monsters can hide under grass and other dungeon furniture (from xNetHack).
+* You cannot dust engrave on grassy tiles.
+* Burned engravings also burn up grass.
+* Added grass to big rooms.

 ### Forges
 * Forges were ported in from EvilHack
 * Forges let the player repair metallic armor, bless items, dispose of zombies or organic items, dispose of the iron ball and chain, and summon lava demons and fire elementals.